Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/03_CheckPostingHistory.md

 You can check all stock postings that have been performed in the *Warehousing* module, both automatically, that is, by the system, and manually by the user.
 If a business document number is provided in the *Document no.* column, the stock posting is automatic.
 If no business document number is displayed, the stock posting is a manual one.

-It is possible to search all stock postings performed and filter them according to different criteria.
+It is possible to search all stock postings performed in the system and filter them according to different criteria.

 #### Prerequisites